zonemaster/zonemaster/docs/public/specifications/tests/MethodsV2.md

   defined in
   [DNS Query and Response Defaults][DNS Query and Response Defaults#Response].

-* "Glue Record" - The term is used as defined in [RFC 9499][RFC 9499#secion7], section 7.
+* "Glue Record" - The term is used as defined in [RFC 9499][RFC 9499#section7], section 7.

-* "In-Domain" - The term is used as defined in [RFC 9499][RFC 9499#secion7],
+* "In-Domain" - The term is used as defined in [RFC 9499][RFC 9499#section7],
   section 7, in the subsection on "Glue Records", for name server names in the referral of a zone.
 The name server name is on or below the zone cut of the zone for which it is name server for.
 Previously the term "In-Bailiwick" was used.

-* "Not In-Domain" - The term refer to a name server names that is not "In-Domain".
-It is either "sibling domain" or "unrelated" as defined in [RFC 9499][RFC 9499#secion7], section 7, in the subsection on "Glue Records", for name server names in the referral of a zone.
-The name server name is neither on or below the zone cut of the zone for which it is name server for.
+* "Not In-Domain" - The term refers to a name server name that is not "In-Domain".
+It is either "sibling domain" or "unrelated" as defined in [RFC 9499][RFC 9499#section7], section 7, in the subsection on "Glue Records", for name server names in the referral of a zone.
+The name server name is neither on or below the zone cut of the zone for for which it is name server.
-  It is above or at aside.
+  The name server name belongs to another zone.
+It is above or at aside the delegated zone.
 Previously the term "Out-Of-Bailiwick" was used.

 * "Referral" - The term means a DNS response with [RCODE Name] NoError, AA flag unset and NS records in the authority section.